In my experience you will sell far more with HOPE than with PAIN.

 And so much more fun to focus on for BOTH people in a sales conversation.

-If interested in my mentorship, just shoot me a message and we’ll have a quick chat to see if it’s a fit for you
+If interested in my mentorship, please book a call and we can discuss the details to make sure it’s a fit for you 🙂